jwhunt19/share-bot/README.md

 # share-bot
-discord bot for clean sharing of leetcode solutions
+discord bot for clean sharing of leetcode solutions and other things